hpcosta/STSModule/README.md

 1. Import the project to your Java editor.

-2. Copy the folder 'config' and 'resources' to the root of your project (it should be at the same level as the src folder).
+2. Copy the folder 'config' and 'internalResources' to the root of your project (it should be at the same level as the src folder).
 	* The folder 'internalResources' contains models for the:
 		* TreeTagger (English, French, German, Italian, Portuguese and Spanish)
 		* OpenNLP (tokeniser, sentence splitter and NER - only for English)
 		* Stopword files (German, English, Italian, Portuguese and Spanish)

 	* the folder 'config' contains configuration files for the Semantic Similarity Measures.
-You need to configure the folowing files and parameters, see step 3 first:
+You need to configure the folowing files and parameters (see step 3 first).
 		* adw.properties
 			* wn30g.ppv.path= path to: /externalResources/adwResources/ppvs.30g.5k/
 			* offset.map.file= path to: /externalResources/adwResources/offset2ID.map.tsv